dimitrijepanic/bendingspoonsexample/README.md

             return new Result(Math.max(left.h, right.h) + 1, false);
         }

-       // if the start has been found it means it is in found of the subtrees
+       // if the start has been found it means it is in one the subtrees
-       // meaning we have to check the path that goes through the current node maxPath = Math.max(maxPath, left.h + right.h + 1);
+       // now we have to check the path that goes through the current node maxPath = Math.max(maxPath, left.h + right.h + 1);
        // we return the longer of the left or right subtree heights because we are searching for the longest path
       // that goes through the current node (it can either go to the left or right child, not both)